Exploring Vulnerabilities of No-Reference Image Quality Assessment Models: A Query-Based Black-Box Method

-The quality score of a distorted image can be obtained by the human rating, which is termed the Mean Opinion Score (MOS).
-An IQA model attempts to predict the image quality score consistent with MOS, which costs less than the human rating.
+IQA plays an important role in evaluating the perceptual quality of images, aiming to align closely with human visual judgment, commonly quantified as the Mean Opinion Score (MOS).
+IQA models strive to predict image quality in a cost-efficient manner compared to extensive human rating processes.
 Among them, FR-IQA measures the perceptual difference between the distorted image and its undistorted version, while NR-IQA predicts the image quality of a distorted image with no reference image.
 Some IQA methods consider the signal-level information like luminance and edge in the spatial domain~\cite{wang2014image,zhang2011fsim} and natural scene statistics in the frequency domain~\cite{sheikh2006image,moorthy2011blind}.
-Meanwhile, the deep image semantic is also considered in the IQA task~\cite{li2019which,su2020blindly}.
-Besides, JND models the minimum visibility threshold of the HVS, which is considered an important feature in some IQA methods~\cite{ferzli2009no,seo2021novel}.
-Additionally, the unsupervised method~\cite{madhusudana2022image}, the multi-modality method~\cite{wang2023exploring}, and other advanced methods have been explored facing application scenarios appearing in recent years.
-For distorted images, their distortion types can be divided into synthetic and authentic distortion.
+FSIM index~\cite{zhang2011fsim} is an exemplary method that quantifies image similarity, taking into account factors like chrominance and phase congruency between a pristine reference and a distorted image.
+Furthermore, the image semantic information is also considered in the IQA task~\cite{li2019which,su2020blindly,song2023active,zhou2024deep}.
+The SFA method~\cite{li2019which} designs statistics derived from features extracted via neural networks trained on classification tasks.
+HyperIQA~\cite{su2020blindly} utilizes similar features to predict parameters of a quality prediction network.
+DDNet~\cite{zhou2024deep} used a dynamic filtering module to extract content-adaptive features.
+An additional dimension in IQA research considers the JND.
+It models the minimum visibility threshold of the HVS, as a critical component in several IQA methods~\cite{ferzli2009no,seo2021novel}.
+Recent years have also seen the exploration of unsupervised methods~\cite{madhusudana2022image,zhou2023blind}, multi-modality method~\cite{wang2023exploring}, and other innovative techniques, addressing the application scenarios appearing in recent years.

+Distortions in images are typically categorized into synthetic and authentic distortion.
 The former is artificially created and the latter occurs naturally during the image production process.
 Authentic distortion has a broader variety and complexity than synthetic distortion.